 STEP 2.
 In a large bowl, mix the pretzels and Oreos with the M&Ms.

 STEP 3.
 Melt vanilla candy coating (or wafers) according to package directions.
 (We used a microwave).
 Pour melted chocolate over M&M mixture.

 STEP 4.
 Line your counter top with parchment paper and pour the bunny chow mixture on top.
 Dust the bunny chow with two tablespoons of spring sprinkles.
 Let the candy stand for 10 minutes to harden.

 STEP 5.
 Break the Bunny Chow candy into bite sized pieces and enjoy!

 In the event you have far more self-control than I do around this Easter dessert, Bunny Chow stores easily to save for later!
 I store ours in a Ziploc bag.
 It would also keep well in an airtight container.

 Tips & Tricks

-- Divide this bunny chow candy into individual portions in Ziploc sandwich bags for easy on-the-go snacking or packing in lunches.
-This would also make a great party favor if you use decorative baggies!
+- PARTY FAVOR: Divide this bunny chow candy into individual portions in Ziploc sandwich bags for easy on-the-go snacking or packing in lunches.

-- I used Milk Chocolate M&Ms here but feel free to experiment with other varieties.
+- M&M Varieties: I used Milk Chocolate M&Ms here but feel free to experiment with other varieties.
 White chocolate, Fudge Brownie and Peanut M&Ms would also taste delicious in your Bunny Chow.